viktorgusev1984/review-kit/review-driven.md

 ## Implementation Approaches

-Today, practicing SDD requires assembling existing tools and maintaining discipline throughout the process.
+Today, practicing RDD requires assembling existing tools and maintaining discipline throughout the process.
 The methodology can be practiced with:

 - AI assistants for iterative specification development
 - Research agents for gathering technical context